 Being an MP is, to my mind, a £50-60,000 a year job, comparable in role and skill requirement with a CEO of a small-to-medium service organisation, and particularly one in the charitable sector in which the reporting and accountability processes can sometimes require specific aptitude and capacity.
 So MPs are currently towards the upper end of the salary scale in terms of what their job demand, whether by pure luck or systematic luck.
 Of course, there are decent prospects for promotion, and becoming a minister brings the financial rewards commensurate with the additional responsibilities and (arguably) specialist knowledge expected.

 So why do MPs think they’re worth more than an, admittedly quick, objective analysis of their job suggests?

 More importantly though, MPs think they’re worth more than they really are because everyone keeps telling them that they’re great.
-On the one side you’ve got people like Hodges and Blond pandering to their vanities by telling them MPs must be “brilliant”, even though that’s very clearly not a job requirment, and on the other you’ve got all the party activists and hangers-on who simply assume that, somehow, MPs deserve their godlike status within their parties, when a more rational approach would be to be reagrd MPs are party emissaries, sent off to do useful but sometimes quite dull stuff in London under the guidance of party members.
+On the one side you’ve got people like Hodges and Blond pandering to their vanities by telling them MPs must be “brilliant”, even though that’s very clearly not a job requirement, and on the other you’ve got all the party activists and hangers-on who simply assume that, somehow, MPs deserve their godlike status within their parties, when a more rational approach would be to be regard MPs are party emissaries, sent off to do useful but sometimes quite dull stuff in London under the guidance of party members.

 We need to pay MPs for the job they do.
 And we do.
 They don’t need free groceries, mind.